-In line with the above, the Company is obligated to calculate and report on a quarterly basis (see section on Reporting and Control), under CRD, its credit risk, market risk and operational risk requirements the result of which, i.e. solvency/capital ratio, needs to be above 8% (Calculated based on the section above) at all times.
+In line with the above, the Company is obligated to calculate and report on a quarterly basis (see section on Reporting and Control), under CRD, its credit risk, market risk and the operational risk requirements the result of which, i.e. solvency/capital ratio, needs to be above 8% + Capital Conservation Buffer [2.5% applicable from 01/01/2019 onwards] (Calculated based on the section above) at all times.

-At 31st December 2017, the Total Capital ratio of the Company was 29.48% with total risk-weighted assets of EUR2,781 thousand.
+At 31st December 2018, the Total Capital ratio of the Company was 56.98% with total riskweighted assets of EUR5,511,305.